First Aid for Anaphylaxis in English and other Languages

-Most cases of anaphylaxis occur after a person with a severe allergy is exposed to the allergen they are allergic to (usually a food, insect or medication).
+Most cases of anaphylaxis occur after a person is exposed to the allergen they are allergic to (usually a food, insect or medication).

 The following translations of First Aid for Anaphylaxis were funded by an educational grant from the Sydney Children's Hospitals Network (SCHN).

 Chinese Sim ASCIA PCC Anaphylaxis First Aid 2018126.35 KB